Dynatrace/insightify/README.md

 ## Supported lifecycle

 Please note that this is an **opensource extension** and not maintained by Dynatrace.
 The purpose of this extension is to help to drive adoption and customer engagement.
-And also along, providing avenues to generate alerts, and guide customers to understand their Dynatrace maturity journey and bring about business value realization.
+This will ultimately guide customers along their Dynatrace maturity journey and bring about business value realization.

 ## Documentation